 Ellen sees he world differently from everyone else, but living as she does in a tiny town in the north-east of England, in a world on the brink of war, no one has time for an orphaned girl who seems a little odd.
 When she is taken in to the local country house all seems to be going better, despite the musty curtains and an aging spinster completely out of touch with the world.
 But pregnancy out of wedlock spoils all this, and Ellen is unable to cope.
-How will Jack, her son, survive - alone in the world as his mother was?
-Can they eventually find their way back to each other?
+How will Jack, her son, survive - alone in the world as his mother was? eventually other?
+Can thev find their way back to each a post as professeur at the Ecole régionale des beaux-arts Caen la mer.
+She has published a number of short stories in British and Canadian literary journals.